docker pull Jenkins

 Creating a Dockerfile

-# cat dockerfile
+# nano dockerfile

 FROM alpine RUN apk update RUN apk add vim RUN apk add curl